Inverse Kazhdan--Lusztig polynomials of fan matroids: Inverse -polynomials of fan matroids Inverse Z-polynomials of fan matroids

 \begin{proof}[Proof of Theorem~\ref{thm-invz-gen}] Substituting \eqref{invz-gf-1} and \eqref{invz-gf-2} into \eqref{invz-eq-another}, and then using \eqref{fan-pro2} for $\Psi(t,u)$, we obtain \eqref{YFtu}.
 This completes the proof. \end{proof}

-The final part of this section is devoted to computing the inverse $Z$-polynomials of fan matroids.
-Unlike the proof of Theorem~\ref{thm-fan}, we establish Theorem~\ref{thm-fan-invz} using complex analysis and formal power series, rather than deriving a recurrence relation for $Y_{F_n}(t)$ from its generating function.
+We are now ready to prove Theorem~\ref{thm-fan-invz}.
+In contrast to the proof of Theorem~\ref{thm-fan}, we establish Theorem~\ref{thm-fan-invz} by using the palindromicity of $Y_{F_n}(t)$ and the theory of formal power series, rather than deriving a recurrence relation for $Y_{F_n}(t)$ from its generating function.